truust-io/docs.truust.io/content/index.md

 ---
 title: Overview
-metaTitle: 'Documentation Truust'
+metaTitle: Documentation Truust
-metaDescription: 'We help you accept more payments, monitor your transactions in real time and build a seamless payments flow'
+metaDescription: We help you accept more payments, monitor your transactions in real time and build a seamless payments flow
 ---

 > ## Build your perfect payments flow